freecores/spacewire/doc/ReadMe.txt

       gate array.
                www.astrium.eads.net

-3)Austrian Aerospace (AAE) has a switch ASIC, the Dynamic Switch Matrix (DSM), built in Atmel.
+3) Austrian Aerospace (AAE) has a switch ASIC, the Dynamic Switch Matrix (DSM), built in Atmel.
    " ESM-006 'SpaceWire Router ASIC development' is an ETD-031 sub-contract with Austrian Aerospace concerning
      the SpaceWire CODEC VHDL, router FPGA and router ASIC. " www.space.at

-4)4links derives from University of Dundee is a company that specializes in SpaceWire / IEEE1355 &Ethernet.
+4) 4links derives from University of Dundee is a company that specializes in SpaceWire / IEEE1355 &Ethernet.
    They have some products such as EtherSpaceLink, SpaceWire-cPCI,SpaceWire-PCI,SpaceWire-Cables,and
    IPs which are relative to these products.
 They use Xilinx fpga implement routers with a performance well above 200 Mbit/s.
                www.4links.co.uk/index.htm

-5)Webs of Chinese laboratory  of avionics(for space use) say they are developing a SpW network system.
+5) Webs of Chinese laboratory  of avionics(for space use) say they are developing a SpW network system. www.spacee.net
-               www.spacee.net

-6)Atmel offer SMCS332,SMCS Lite,and said their "potential future Standard ASICs & IPs include:SMCS Lite,
+6) Atmel offer SMCS332,SMCS Lite,and said their "potential future Standard ASICs & IPs include:SMCS Lite,
   SpaceWire Router(2004),SpaceWire Rx/Tx" in 2002.
                www.atmel.com

-7)STAR-Dundee Ltd is a spin-out company of the University of Dundee set up specifically to support users
-     of SpaceWire(fund from the Scottish Executive).
+7) STAR-Dundee Ltd is a spin-out company of the University of Dundee set up specifically to support users of SpaceWire(fund from the Scottish Executive).
 Dr Steve Parkes was the Managing Director of STAR-Dundee, also the author of the SpaceWire standard document.
 "STAR-Dundee Ltd aims to fill the emerging market niche for research and development, debug and support tools for SpaceWire."